nancyfosua/Codes_From_Scratch/README.md

 Config files for my GitHub profile.

+# Building Neural Network form scratch
-# The task here is build a neural network from scratch.
+The task here is build a neural network from scratch.